Byk3y/sabisay/docs/README.md

-# SabiSay Documentation
+# PakoMarket Documentation

 Crypto-native prediction markets for Africa, built for Nigerian users.

 ## Overview

-SabiSay is a prediction market platform that allows users to stake USDC on real-world events.
+PakoMarket is a prediction market platform that allows users to stake USDC on real-world events.
 Inspired by Polymarket but simplified for African users, it provides a clean, mobile-first interface for betting on politics, economy, and other events.

 ## Architecture